 - There are numerous tick-killing products available in the market, consult your vet for recommendations.

-- You can use apple cider vinegar on your dog’s skin, it will keep your dog’s coat fresh and control the infestation of parasites like fleas, ticks and other kind of pests that trouble dogs.
+- You can use apple cider vinegar on your dog’s skin, it will keep your dog’s coat fresh and control the infestation of parasites like fleas, ticks, and other kinds of pests that trouble dogs.

 - Regular grooming is recommended to keep your dog’s fur coat clean and healthy.